 “How can I get into Queen’s Commerce?!
 It’s such a competitive program!”
 We hear this ALL the time from students.

 Although it might seem like getting into this top-tier is almost impossible, understanding exactly what exactly the admissions committee is looking for can help you create the best application possible.

 You also have to remember that Queen’s Commerce gets thousands of applications every year.
-Because of this, you need to make the extra effort to make sure your Supplementary Essays are memorable, unique, and authentic.
-You also need to show who you are by giving as much personal insight as possible.
+Because of this, you need to make the extra effort to make sure your Supplementary Essays are memorable, unique, and authentic, while giving as much personal insight as possible.
 Talk about your experiences, your goals, lessons you’ve learned along the way, and what makes you, you.

 Not sure how to incorporate all these things into your application?
-Check out our York Schulich BBA App Prep Guide to learn about creating a unique application that gets noticed.
+Check out our Queen’s Commerce App Prep Guide to learn about creating a unique application that gets noticed.

 Here’s some information on how the Queen’s Commerce admissions committee evaluates your essays so you can make sure that you’re showcasing your journey of personal growth, lived experience, and evolving skills in a memorable way.

-The Queen’s Commerce admissions committee evaluates each of your two essays using three main evaluation criteria.
+The Queen’s Commerce admissions committee evaluates each of your two essays using 3 main evaluation criteria.

 These criteria are: